Mettler-Toledo/.github/profile/README.md

-## ✨ Welcome to Mettler-Toledo Open Source Platform
+## ✨ Welcome to Mettler Toledo Open Source Platform
 **Advancing precision measurement through open collaboration**

 Our mission in this space is simple: